open-sauced/maintainer-intro-course/effective-communication.md

 ### Clear Documentation

-An easy to understand and well-organized documentation will ensure a good onboarding experience for new contributors.
-Clear documentation can save time, prevent errors, and promote transparency and accountability that can be vital for effective communication.
-So, it is best to invest time your time and effort in creating a clear documentation for your project.
+An easy-to-understand and well-organized documentation will ensure a good onboarding experience for new contributors.
+Clear documentation can save time, prevent errors, and promote transparency and accountability, which can be vital for effective communication.
+It is best to invest time and effort in creating clear documentation for your project.

 Consider these when you write or update your documentation: